 Where is the CTL office located?

-You will find us in the basement of Mackintosh-Corry Hall in B176.
-A stairwell and elevator leading to our offices can be found directly across from the cafeteria area and the Great Canadian Burger Company.
+You will find us in F200 Mackintosh-Corry Hall.
+We are on the main level across from the cafeteria area and the Great Canadian Burger Company.

 I have more questions, who do I contact?